My

 When I got home and looked up some kimchi recipes online, I discovered that just to get by with basics (so leaving aside powdered dried shrimp and all that good stuff for the moment), I'd also need Napa cabbage, onion, ginger, and garlic, and maybe some bottled kimchi paste.
 In fact, it sounded like the daikons were a bonus, and actually turn the kimchi into a different variety.
 In other words, you can make kimchi with cabbage or radishes (or cucumber, etc.) as the only crunchy veggie - you don't have to have both.
 The recipes also called for a Korean red pepper powder called kochukaru, but since I started this insane quest on a Sunday, it seemed that all of the groceries that might have sold it were closed, and I wasn't about to trek across the river to Uwajimaya (though it was tempting - maybe next time!).
 So, I ended up using regular ol' red chili powder, and while I am the first to admit that the result was not identical to the bliss I experienced at Big Kahuna's, it was still better than I expected.

-Much like my recent experience with shepherd's pie, I was nervous about putting all of my recipe eggs in one basket.
-So, I went back and forth between two recipes I found online: this one and this one.
+recent experience with shepherd's pie, I was nervous about putting all of my recipe eggs in one basket.
+So, I went back and forth between two recipes I found online:

 I used: